-Granthams is one of DoDublin’s favourite coffee shops.
+Grantham's is one of DoDublin’s favourite coffee shops.
 This cosy café is located on Aungier Street in the heart of Dublin city.
-Their world class coffee is from Dark Arts Coffee, a roastery in East London, and it goes brilliantly with a mouth-watering sandwich menu.
+Their world class coffee is from Dark Arts Coffee, a roastery in East London, and it combines superbly with something from their mouth-watering sandwich menu.
 On a sunny day, we recommend asking for your order to go so you can stroll around the corner and sit in the beautiful St. Stephen's Green.

 Clement & Pekoe

 There are lots of great coffee shops in the city, but this one is a must visit for tourists and locals alike.
-Clement and Pekoe is bustling cafe with a brilliant brew bar menu and coffee beans from a variety of local roasters.
+Clement and Pekoe is a bustling cafe with a brilliant brew bar menu and coffee beans from a variety of local roasters.
 They also cater for tea lovers with a huge selection of loose leaf teas.
 This South William Street coffee shop is the perfect place to sip on their seasonal coffee and watch the world go by.

 Situated in Smithfield on the northside of Dublin, Proper Order is home to some of the very best of coffee from around the world, making this a must visit place for coffee lovers.
 It is the perfect place to grab a coffee before exploring one of Dublin’s most historic areas.

 Like good, independent coffee?
 Well then 3fe is the place for you.
 Located on Grand Canal Street Lower, close to the historic Boland’s Mill site, 3fe has come a long way since 2009.
 While it is mostly about the coffee for the folks at 3fe, they also have a great food menu with tons of tasty options for breakfast, lunch and dinner.